bunny-frost/discord-leveling-system-bot/ReadMe.md

 This bot is about leveling system.
 VC levels and Text levels are included.

+# What packages do I need to run this bot without errors?

+I've got you covered!
+Use the following command in the terminal in your root directory:

+                                npm i discord.js@13 ms

 # What are VC Levels and Text Levels?

 VC levels are the levels that are rewarded when the user spends a certain time in voice channels.